iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

 ### Weighted Inverval Scheduling

 * Foreach(I: The I th interval in the list of intervals):

   * find J: The latest interval such that it doesn't have any conflict with the I th interval.

 ## Greedy Algorithm Related

+* Greedy algorithm is not hard, the hard part is identifying that, a greedy algorithm works for a certain problem, because, for most of the optimization problem outthere, it always never works.
+So we must prove it to make sure that it works for that given algorithm.
+Here are some famous examples of problems that can be solved Greedily:

+* MST.
+* Shortest path without negative edge weights.
+* Squeeze Min/Max number of intervals in a certain time frame.
+* Minimum absolute minmax for a window size for an array.
+  * a lot of them in the greedy section of Hackerrank contains the idea of sorting elements.

+### Reasoning with Greedy

+* The reasons why greedy algorith works is very complicated and we have to use the idea of Matroid to prove that.

+* But in general, it can be prove inductively by showing that, at each step, a greedy choice built up previous optimal solution will keep its global optimality.

 ## Graph Algorithm Related